tdaff/automation/options.rst

 Commandline options
 -------------------

-A list of commandline options may be obtained by running ``faps -h`` at any time.
+A list of commandline options may be obtained by running :command:`faps -h` at any time.
 Most options will be set in the :ref:`config files <config-files>` but all options can be set at runtime with a commandline switch.
 The most useful flags are described here.

 .. option:: -v, --verbose

-   Print additional debugging information to the terminal and the ``$JOBNAME.flog`` file.
+  Print additional debugging information to the terminal and the :file:`$JOBNAME.flog` file.

 .. option:: -q, --quiet

+  Only output errors and warnings to the terminal.
+All normal output is still logged to the :file:`$JOBNAME.flog` file.

+.. option:: -s, --silent

-   Do not produce any terminal output.
-All normal output is still logged to the ``$JOBNAME.flog`` file.
+  Do not produce any terminal output except for critical errors.
+All normal output is still logged to the :file:`$JOBNAME.flog` file.

+.. option:: -p, --plain

+  Do not colorise or wrap the terminal output.
+Default is to colour the information and wrap the text at 80 characters.
+File output is always plain.

-.. option:: -j $JOB_TYPE, --job-type=$JOB_TYPE
+.. option:: -j <$JOB_TYPE>, --job-type=<$JOB_TYPE>

-   Use the ``~/.faps/$JOB_TYPE.fap`` file to set options for the current job.
+  Use the :file:`~/.faps/$JOB_TYPE.fap` file to set options for the current job.
-   This will override defaults but options will still be overridden by ``$jobname.fap`` and options set on the commandline.
+  This will override defaults but options will still be overridden by :file:`$JOBNAME.fap` and options set on the commandline.

 .. option:: -m, --import

   Faps will try to import data from an old or broken simulation and continue from there.

 .. option:: -n, --no-submit

   Faps will create input files but not submit any jobs.
 As steps may depend on each other, calculations may need to run to continue the simulations.

-.. option:: -o, --option
+.. option:: -o <CMDOPTS>, --option=<CMDOPTS>

   Allows any option from the :ref:`config file <config-files>` to be specified for a single job or step.
 These will override all other config files.
 Options should be specified as ``key=value`` pairs with no spaces or boolean values are set to true when they appear on the commandline.
-For example ``faps -o vasp_ncpu=24 -o spin -o optim_h=false $JOBNAME``, will override the number of vasp CPUs, turn on spin and turn off hydrogen optimisation.
+For example :command:`faps -o vasp_ncpu=24 -o spin -o optim_h=false $JOBNAME`, will override the number of vasp CPUs, turn on spin and turn off hydrogen optimisation.

 .. option:: -i, --interactive

   After loading any previous simulation, faps will immediately enter the *expert only* interactive mode.
 This is probably only for debugging and fixing calculations.
 No support for this.

+.. option:: -d, --daemon

+  Fapswitch only: Start the program as a service; see the fapswitch documentation for how to use this.